Sidd444/Cloud-Vandana/README.md

 These assignments demonstrate my skills in HTML, CSS, Java, and JavaScript.
 Each assignment addresses a different aspect of web development and programming, showcasing my ability to create responsive designs, manipulate strings, implement object-oriented programming concepts, and work with the DOM.

-Feel free to explore the code and let me know if you have any questions or feedback.

-## Author
-Siddhartha